telefonicaid/fiware-orion/doc/manuals-ld/installation-guide-ubuntu-18.04.3.md

 sudo systemctl enable mongod
 ```

-For more detail on the MongoDB installation process, or if something goes wrong, please refer to the [MongoDB documentation](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)
+For more details on the MongoDB installation process, or if something goes wrong, please refer to the [MongoDB documentation](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)

 ## Done, now what?
 You now have *orionld*, the NGSI-LD Context Broker compiled, and all its 3rd party enablers installed and ready to work :)